eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

     lib/ppc64le/libjava.so
     lib/ppc64le/compressedrefs/libj9jit29.so

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The line will not be displayed if the `charsFrom` and `charsTo` are used together, but only one of the patterns are matched in a line.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The line will not be displayed if the `charsFrom` and `charsTo` are used together, but only one of the patterns are matched in a line.
 Furthermore, the line will not be displayed if both patterns are matched in a line, but the `charsTo` pattern appears before, and not after, the `charsFrom` pattern.

 #### Using `grep`